 Harwich, Essex, United Kingdom

-A great trip to a wild seal colony over a total distance of 7-8 nautical miles.
+A great trip to a wild seal colony over a total distance of 8-9 nautical miles.
 We depart Dovercourt beach (just past Harwich cricket club) and paddle southeast down the coast towards the Walton backwaters.
-We don’t divulge the whereabouts of the colony for obvious reasons and we maintain a strict interaction policy, that is the seals approach us.
-Your Lead Guide will give you information about the seal's habits before we enter the area and he/she will take questions when you leave.
+We don’t divulge the whereabouts of the colony for obvious reasons and we maintain a strict interaction policy, which means the seals approach us, minimising their stress.
+Your Guide will give you information about the seal's habits before we enter the area and he/she will take questions when you leave.
+You'll have 20-30 minutes of free time paddling in the creek with the seals before we head back out into Hamford water and head to our lunch stop at Stone Point.

-Once we’ve spent some time with the seals we paddle to Stone Point to break for lunch on the beach and a well-deserved break.
-We return to Dovercourt in the afternoon heading directly across the bay for a deep water return paddle.
+A 30-40 minute lunch break with a beach clean and launch into Harwich Bay for a deep water crossing, returning to our original launch location.
+We return to Dovercourt in the afternoon heading directly across the bay for a total event duration of 4-5 hours (dependant on the group and sea conditions).
 This is a one-off trip that you'll find difficult to do on your own; a most memorable experience.

 We ask all of our guests to participate in a beach clean of any beach we land on during your event, usually at the end of our lunch break.
 Please bring along a strong bin bag and gloves (if they need them) to help us with the beach clean.
 Obviously, this isn't compulsory but we all use the environment and we want to take care of it for future visitors and the marine wildlife that lives there.
 After all, this is our coastline.